TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 Welcome back!

-In the last article, I heavily focused on understanding & reverse-engineering Ultranet and getting a proof of concept working on FPGA.
+In the last article, I heavily focused on understanding/reverse-engineering Ultranet and getting a proof of concept working on FPGA.
 It was mostly about the protocol side: understanding the physical side, how data flows, timings, and wrestling with bits until both transmitter and receiver behaved correctly.
 As we'll see later, it turns out that I was wrong about the implementation!

 In this article, I'm shifting gears to design a product that I'd actually use in live production.

 The whole point of this project is to create an 8-channel stagebox for non-critical auxiliary audio lines that I will use in my live production.
 I recently received the dates and song list for the 2026 "tour" so timelines on multiple projects, including this one, got very real 🤩!

 As discussed in [part 1](/ultranet-adventures-part-1/), there are many options on the market ([ADAT](https://en.wikipedia.org/wiki/ADAT_Lightpipe), [MADI](https://en.wikipedia.org/wiki/MADI), [Dante](https://en.wikipedia.org/wiki/Dante_%28networking%29), …), but those are (mostly) locked down and expensive.
-Reusing an existing protocol (like Behringer's Ultranet) is an easy way to design a futureproof(-ish) system while ensuring compatibility with many existing devices, all the while learning about the intricacies of the system.
+Reusing an existing protocol (like Behringer's Ultranet) is an easy way to design a futureproof(-ish) system while ensuring compatibility with many existing devices, all while learning about the intricacies of the system.
 This makes me more aware of the limits of a setup and lets me understand why things go wrong and how to bodge said things when it breaks 1h before go-time 😢.

 {{< warn >}}
 Due to various reasons, I will stop referring to my project as Ultranet.